-The application should include a project budget (see Attachment E) with justification using the provided template.
-The project budget and budget justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes of establishing recovery residences with sustained intensive case management for individuals with STUD/OUD during their stay in the residence.
-The budget should reflect a 12-month budget prorated for a 9-month period.
-Also, the budget should be roughly based on \$3000 per resident per month amount.
+Funding under this grant is limited to \$3,000 per individual resident per month, inclusive of all costs, including salaries.
+Approved grantees are not guaranteed \$3,000 per individual resident per month.
+The amount approved by DBH is based upon an approved project budget (see Attachment F) with justification using the provided template.
+The project budget and budget justification should be directly aligned with the work plan and project description, and otherwise meet the criteria for "reasonable costs" in 2 CFR 200.403 and 200.404.
+All expenses should relate directly to achieving the key grant outcomes of establishing recovery residences with sustained intensive care management for residents with STUD/OUD during their stay in the residence.
+The budget should reflect a 12-month budget prorated for a 6-month period.
 Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 12-month budget prorated for a 9-month grant period.
+Salaries and other expenditures budgeted for the grant must be for services that will occur during the 12-month budget prorated for a 6-month grant period.